SkillsUnion/tamkeen-cloud/0-welcome-to-cloud/2-programme-roadmap.md

 Learn how to set up, manage, and optimize databases in cloud environments for high availability, scalability, and performance.

 - **Topics Covered**:
-  - **Relational Databases (e.g., AWS RDS, Azure SQL)**: Learn how to provision and manage SQL databases in the cloud.
+  - **Relational Databases (e.g., AWS RDS)**: Learn how to provision and manage SQL databases in the cloud.
   - **NoSQL Databases (e.g., DynamoDB, MongoDB)**: Understand when and how to use NoSQL solutions for unstructured data.
   - **Data Backup and Recovery**: Implement robust data backup strategies and disaster recovery.